 Two of these walls were showing signs of failure in various cracks.
 The walls also appeared to be slightly tilting inward.
 The owner and her daughter were concerned these problems would negatively impact the structural stability of the home, as well as the ability to sell the house.
 But they knew they could trust the experts at Ohio Basement Authority to provide the perfect solution.
 As they discussed their issues with a trusted friend, the friend highly recommended our company after having a remarkable experience with us during her foundation repair project.

 The homeowner’s daughter reached out to us, eager to learn more about our company and how we could help.
-The woman met with Inspector Brendan Kent who evaluated the condition of the foundation walls.
-Brendan then suggested having one of our crews install one type of our many reliable foundation repair solutions.
+The woman met with one of our inspectors who evaluated the condition of the foundation walls.
+Our inspector then suggested having one of our crews install one type of our many reliable foundation repair solutions.

 Per Brendan’s recommendations, Foreman Ben O’Bryant and his crew then installed several Carbon Fiber supports on the problematic foundation walls.
 The strong Carbon Fiber supports permanently stabilize the walls where they are installed, and they help prevent any further cracking or inward bowing.